If you’re a procrastinator you want to learn how to stop procrastinating.

 Their purpose can be as a sounding board, to push you and motivate you, to remind you of the road you set out on, and why getting over the finish line will be worth it.

-If you want to stop procrastinating, identify an exciting project and take that first step on starting that project now.
+If you want to learn how to stop procrastinating, identify an exciting project and take that first step on starting that project now.